discoverydesign/filament-gaze/README.md

     ->hideOnCreate(),
 ```
 ### Hide actions based on the controlling user (if you've implemented the take control logic)

+You will need to use the `DiscoveryDesign\FilamentGaze\Traits\GazeLockControl` trait, in order to access the method.
 ```php
 namespace App\Filament\Resources\CustomerResource\Pages;